rohni/fe-lemonpi-react/README.md

   will update once stats are in
 - styling approximating that in the pdf.
 I had to guess on the exact colours (more comments below)

-Still working on:

 - Sorting (see below)

 TODO:

 - Testing all the things

-And once the sorting and routing (persistent sorting) is done, I'm going to see what I come up with using clojurescript. :-)
+And once the routing (persistent sorting) is done, I'm going to see what I come up with using clojurescript. :-)

 ## Styling